-President Obama has declared a national emergency in respect to H1N1.
-This gives hospitals more leeway in setting up emergency operations to respond to the rising swine flu pandemic.
+President Obama declared a national emergency in respect to H1N1.
+This gives hospitals more authority to set up emergency operations in the process, in order to respond to the rising swine flu epidemic.
 Wouldn’t e-medical records systems come in handy now?

-According to the CDC, since April, there have been about 20,000 H1N1-related hospitalizations and 1,000 deaths.
-So, Obama’s declaration of national emergency last week waives certain federal rules, making it easier for hospitals, among other things, to set up additional offsite emergency departments.
+According to the CDC, since April, there have been about 20,000 H1N1-related hospitalizations and one thousand deaths.
+So, President Obama’s declaration of national emergency last week waives certain federal rules, making it easier for hospitals, among other things, to set up additional offsite emergency departments.

-Wouldn’t it be comforting if you could be assured that clinicians relocated to treat parents at these ad hoc emergency facilities have access to patients’ medical records, such as information about chronic conditions like asthma that could make an individual at higher risk for serious respiratory complications?
+Wouldn’t it be comforting if you could be assured that clinicians relocated to treat parents at these emergency facilities have access to patients’ medical records, such as reports of asthma that could make an individual at higher risk for serious respiratory complications?
 Or, how about patient allergies to antibiotics that treat bacterial infections that also often accompany serious cases of the flu, especially those with compromised immune systems?